fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/demat_orders.md

       1. User name
       2. Password
       3. BPID
-   2. If your depository is CDSL, credenitals of your CDSL app (cdslweb.cdslindia.com)
+   2. If your depository is CDSL, credentials of your CDSL app (cdslweb.cdslindia.com)
       1. Login ID
       2. Password
       3. DPID